superseriousbusiness/gotosocial/docs/admin/cli.md

 Available Commands:
-  admin       gotosocial admin-related tasks completion  generate the autocompletion script for the specified shell debug       gotosocial debug-related tasks help        Help about any command server      gotosocial server-related tasks testrig     gotosocial testrig-related tasks
+  admin       gotosocial admin-related tasks debug       gotosocial debug-related tasks help        Help about any command server      gotosocial server-related tasks
 ```

 Under `Available Commands`, you can see the standard `server` command.
-But there are also commands doing admin and testing etc, which will be explained in this document.
+But there are also commands doing admin and debugging etc, which will be explained in this document.

+!!!
+Info "Passing global config to the CLI"

-**Please note -- for all of these commands, you will still need to set the global options correctly so that the CLI tool knows how eg., how to connect to your database, which database to use, which host and account domain to use etc.**
+    For all of these commands, you will still need to set the global options correctly so that the CLI tool knows how to connect to your database, which database to use, which host and account domain to use, etc.

     You can set these options using environment variables, passing them as CLI flags (eg., `gotosocial [commands] --host example.org`), or by just pointing the CLI tool towards your config file (eg., `gotosocial --config-path ./config.yaml [commands]`).

+!!!
+Info

+    When running CLI commands, you'll get a bit of output like the following:

+    ```text
+    time=XXXX level=info msg=connected to SQLITE database
+    time=XXXX level=info msg=there are no new migrations to run func=doMigration
+    time=XXXX level=info msg=closing db connection
+    ```

+    This is normal and indicates that the commands ran as expected.

+!!!
+Warning "Restarting GtS after running admin commands"

+    Because of the way internal caching works in GoToSocial, you may need to restart GoToSocial after running some of these commands in order for the effect of the command to "take".
+We are still looking for a way to make this unnecessary.
+In the meantime, commands that require a restart after running the command are highlighted below.

 ## gotosocial admin